eugenewebdevs/workshops/workshops-2021/microservice-2021/README.md

 #### Integration Response

 In the Integration Response we define the output from API Gateway.
 This will be whatever was returned from the lambda function.
 Again we will just send the data back via Method Request Passtrough.
 (If you are just sending back strings and don't need connections/logic you can set this here and do not even need a lambda)

+#### Gotachas

+Since we have to change the content tyope of application/x-www-form-urlencoded the tester in API gateway will no longer work.
+An easy workaround is to publish the endpoint and use [postman](https://www.postman.com/).

 ### Lambda